-The purpose of the Nominating/Corporate Governance Committee is to identify, evaluate and nominate candidates for election to the Board of Directors as well as review Clarus' corporate governance guidelines and other related documents for compliance with applicable laws and regulations such as the Sarbanes-Oxley Act of 2002 and the NASDAQ's listing requirements.
+The purpose of the Nominating/Corporate Governance Committee is to identify, evaluate and nominate candidates for election to the Board of Directors, as well as review Clarus' corporate governance guidelines and other related documents for compliance with applicable laws and regulations such as the Sarbanes-Oxley Act of 2002 and the NASDAQ listing requirements.
+The Nominating/Corporate Governance Committee considers all qualified candidates identified by members of the Committee, by other members of the Board of Directors, and by senior management.
 The Nominating/Corporate Governance Committee will consider nominees recommended by stockholders.
 Information with respect to a proposed nominee should be forwarded to Clarus Corporation, Attention the Secretary at One Landmark Square, 22nd Floor, Stamford, Connecticut 06901, who will submit them to the committee for its consideration.
-Such information shall include the name of the nominee, and such information with respect to the nominee as would be required under the rules and regulations of the Securities and Exchange Commission to be included in our Proxy Statement if such proposed nominee were to be included therein.
+Such information shall include the name of the nominee, and such information with respect to the nominee as would be required under the rules and regulations of the Securities and Exchange Commission to be included in our Proxy Statement if such proposed nominee were to be included therein, as well as a consent executed by the proposed nominee to serve as director if elected as required by the rules and regulations of the Securities and Exchange Commission.
 In addition, the stockholder shall include a statement to the effect that the proposed nominee has no direct or indirect business conflict of interest with us, and otherwise meets our standards set forth below.
 See "Requirements for Submission of Stockholder Proposals, Nomination of Directors and Other Business of Stockholders" for additional information on certain procedures that a stockholder must follow to nominate persons for election as directors.
 Our Nominating/Corporate Governance Committee is currently comprised of Messrs.
 Ehrlich, House and Sokolow, with Mr. Ehrlich serving as the Chairman, all of whom were determined by the Board to be independent of Clarus.
-The functions of the Nominating/Corporate Governance Committee were considered at and acted upon by the entire Board of Directors during its meetings in 2007.
+The functions of the Nominating/Corporate Governance Committee were considered at and acted upon by the entire Board of Directors during its meetings in 2008.
 A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website at www.claruscorp.com, at the tab "Corporate Governance".

-The Company believes that candidates for the Board of Directors should possess fundamental qualities of intelligence, honesty, good judgment and high ethics; have no conflict of interest or legal impediment which would interfere with the duty of loyalty owed to Clarus and its stockholders; and have the ability and willingness to spend the time required to function effectively as a director of Clarus.
-The Nominating/Corporate Governance Committee may engage third-party search firms from time to time to assist it in identifying and evaluating nominees for director.
-The Nominating/Corporate Governance Committee evaluates nominees recommended by stockholders, by other individuals and by the search firms and reviews biographical information furnished by or about the potential nominees to determine whether they have the experience and qualities discussed above.
+Candidates for the Board of Directors should possess fundamental qualities of intelligence, honesty, perceptiveness, good judgment, maturity, high ethics and standards, integrity, fairness and responsibility; have a genuine interest in the Company; have no conflict of interest or legal impediment which would interfere with the duty of loyalty owed to the Company and its Stockholders; and have the ability and willingness to spend the time required to function effectively as a director of the Company.
+The Nominating/Corporate Governance Committee evaluates nominees recommended by Stockholders, by other individuals and by the search firms in the same manner, as follows: The Nominating/Corporate Governance Committee reviews biographical information furnished by or about the potential nominees to determine whether they have the experience and qualities discussed above; when a Board vacancy occurs or is anticipated, the Nominating/Corporate Governance Committee determines which of the qualified candidates to interview, based on the current needs of the Board and the Company, and members of the Nominating/Corporate Governance Committee determines to recommend any candidate to the Board for consideration, that individual is invited to meet with the entire Board.
+The Board then determines whether to select the individual as a director-nominee.